Lobos BUAP: Promotion to Liga MX

 Lobos BUAP finished sixth in the 2017 Clausura tournament, earning it a playoff spot.
 In the quarterfinals, Lobos eliminated Alebrijes de Oaxaca with a 2–1 victory on aggregate.
 The semifinal round saw them defeat the Mineros de Zacatecas, which had finished with the best record in the regular season, in a resounding 6–2 victory.
-In the finals, they defeated Bravos de Juárez by a score of 4–1 to win their first ever league title.
+In the finals, they defeated Bravos de Ciudad Juárez by a score of 4–1 to win their first ever league title.

 In order to win promotion to the Liga MX, however, Lobos would have to face the Dorados de Sinaloa, who had won the 2016 Apertura tournament.
-At the Estadio Universitario BUAP, the Lobos won 1–0, and a 2–2 tie at the Estadio Banorte in Culiacán was enough to win the series and send Lobos to the Primera División for the first time.
+At the Estadio Universitario BUAP, the Lobos won 1–0, and a 2–2 tie at the Estadio Banorte in Culiacán, Sinaloa was enough to win the series and send Lobos to the Primera División for the first time.

-In the 2017–18 season, Lobos BUAP played its first season in Primera División, however, the team resented its lack of experience and its low budget, so it was relegated category at the end of the season.
-Lobos BUAP was able to continue in the Liga MX after paying a fine of 120 million pesos (6 million dollars), this after the winner of the Ascenso MX, Cafetaleros de Chiapas, was not certified to promote.
+In the 2017–18 season, Lobos BUAP played its first season in the Primera División, however, the team resented its great lack of experience and its very low budget, so it was relegated category at the end of the season.
+Lobos BUAP was able to continue in the Liga MX after paying a fine of 120 million pesos (6 million dollars), this after the winner of the Ascenso MX, Cafetaleros de Tapachula, was not certified to promote.

 Relocations and failed return

 In June 2019, Lobos BUAP had only four players to face the 2019–20 season.
-On 11 June, it was announced that FC Juárez bought the Lobos BUAP franchise, taking its place in Liga MX.
-The Lobos board was left with the license of Juárez The university created a semi-professional squad called Cefor Lobos BUAP, which won the championship in their competition.
+On June 11, it was announced that FC Juárez bought the Lobos BUAP franchise and relocated it to Ciudad Juárez, Chihuahua, taking its place in the Liga MX.
+The Lobos board was left with the license of Juárez.
+The university created a semi-professional squad called Cefor Lobos BUAP, which won the championship in their competition.

-In June 2020, Lobos joined the newly created Liga de Balompié Mexicano after battling Liga MX in court due to corruption accusations involving the sale of the team to Juarez.
+In June 2020, Lobos joined the newly created Liga de Balompié Mexicano after battling the Liga MX in court due to corruption accusations involving the sale of the team to Juárez.
 In August 2020, the return was canceled due to differences between the sports project board and the BUAP board.
-The franchise was moved to Zacatepec and renamed as Lobos Zacatepec.
-However, on 10 November 2020, the team was disaffiliated by the LBM due to debts.
+The franchise was moved to Zacatepec, Morelos and renamed as Lobos Zacatepec.
+However, on November 10, 2020, the team was disaffiliated by the LBM due to debts.